 A related and somewhat subtler source of difficulty was that these algorithms also assumed that nodes knew their radio ranges and locations accurately.
 A recent empirical study has found that the communication ranges of wireless networks are highly dependent on the environment and may be highly irregular.
-Errors in the localization of the Cross-Link Detection Protocol (CLDP), which produces a sub graph on which face-routing-based algorithms are guaranteed to work correctly.
-Their key insight is that starting from a connected graph nodes can independently probe each of their links using a right-hand rule to determine if the link crosses another link in the network.
+Errors in the localization of the nodes can also cause planarization to fail.
+A major breakthrough was made by Kim et al. in developing the Cross-Link Detection Protocol (CLDP), which produces a subgraph on which face-routing-based algorithms are guaranteed to work correctly.
+Their key insight is that starting from a connected graph, nodes can independently probe each of their links using a right-hand rule to determine if the link crosses another link in the network.
 CLDP uses a two-phase locking protocol to ensure that no more than one link is removed at any time from any given face; in this way it guarantees that the removal of a crossed link will not disconnect the network.
 While CLDP is able to planarians an arbitrary graph, every single link in the network has to be probed multiple times, and has a high cost.

-convex hulls.
-This distributed data structure is called a hull mechanism and did not propose a method for constructing planar sub graphs from an existing network connectivity graph.
-Bose et al. proposed using the Gabriel Graph (GG) as the planar sub graph, while Karp and Kung suggested using the Relative Neighbourhood Graph (RNG) as well.
+mechanism and did not propose a method for constructing planar subgraphs from an existing network connectivity graph.
+Bose et al. proposed using the Gabriel Graph (GG) as the planar subgraph, while Karp and Kung suggested using the Relative Neighbourhood Graph (RNG) as well.
 There are well-established algorithms that allow computing both the Gabriel Graph and Relative Neighbourhood Graph in a distributed way when nodes have only local information.
 The main drawback of these algorithms is that they depend on the Unit Disk Graph assumption, which unfortunately has been shown not to hold practical radio networks.
-Other distributed algorithms that produced planar spanners on UDG graphs have also been proposed.
-These include the Localized Delaunay Graph and the Restricted Delaunay Graph.
+Other distributed algorithms routing to the node responsible for a hash table key.
+VRR that produced planar spanners on UDG graphs have also been proposed.
+These include the Localized Delaunay describes a design and several implementations of VRR Graph and the Restricted Delaunay Graph.

-International Journal of Advanced Research in Computer and Communication Engineering ISO 3297:2007 Certified
+International Journal of Advanced Research in Computer and Communication Engineering ISO 3297:2007 Certified Vol. 6, Issue 3, March 2017

 The problem with such a trap array approach, however, is that it is unlikely to route efficiently: the approach can guarantee that a packet will be delivered in no more than 2n- 3 hops, but need to do much better than that.
-No planarization techniques to apply for avoid the high traffic link.
+No planarization techniques to applied for avoid the high traffic link.

-Geographic routing is of interest for sensor networks because a point-to-point primitive is an important building block for data-centric applications.
-Present a new geographic routing algorithm, Improved Greedy Distributed Spanning Tree Routing (GDSTR), which finds shorter routes and generates less maintenance traffic than previous algorithms.
+Geographic routing is of interest for sensor networks because a point-to-point primitive is an important building block for data-centric applications. present a new geographic routing algorithm, Improved Greedy Distributed Spanning Tree Routing (GDSTR), that finds shorter routes and generates less maintenance traffic than previous algorithms.
 While geographic routing potentially scales well, it faces the problem of what to do at local dead ends where greedy forwarding fails.
 Existing geographic routing algorithms handle dead ends by planar zing the node connectivity graph and then using the right-hand rule to route around the resulting faces.
 The proposed system contribution of our work is the definition of a new kind of spanning tree, which we call hull tree, for use in networks where each node has an assigned coordinate.
 A hull tree is a spanning tree where each node has an associated convex hull that contains within it the locations of all its descendant nodes in the tree.